hasindu2008/f5c/_docs/commands.md

 *  `-f`, `--summary-fofn`:
    File containing the paths to the sequencing summary files (one per line).
 This option is not encouraged as inconsistencies in the format of sequencing summary files lead to issues during subsequent steps.
 *  `-t INT`:
     Number of threads used for bgzf compression [default value: 1].
 Increasing the number of threads makes indexing faster.
-Ideally this should be the number of CPU cores.
+Ideally, this should be the number of CPU cores.
 *  `--iop INT`:
     Number of I/O processes to read fast5 files [default value: 1].
-Increasing the number of I/O processes makes indexing significantly faster, especially on HPC with RAID systems (multiple disks).
+Increasing the number of I/O processes makes indexing significantly faster, especially on HPC with RAID systems (multiple disks) where this can be as high as 64.
 Note that unless value of iop is 1, options -s and -f  are ignored.
 *  `--verbose INT`:
     Verbosity level for the log messages [default value: 0].
 *  `--version`: